composer/spdx-licenses/README.md

 // check if a license is OSI approved by identifier
 $licenses->isOsiApprovedByIdentifier('MIT');

+// check if a license identifier is deprecated
+$licenses->isDeprecatedByIdentifier('MIT');

 // check if input is a valid SPDX license expression
 $licenses->validate($input);
 ```